Nadine Woodward: Career

 After working at television stations in Idaho, Woodward moved to Spokane, Washington in 1990, where she worked for KREM and KXLY-TV.

 Woodward's campaign for mayor was initially managed by Eleanor Baumgartner, wife of Republican politician Michael Baumgartner, and supported by incumbent mayor David Condon.
-Despite describing herself as nonpartisan, Woodward was supported by a number of Republican-leaning groups, and stated her opposition to Hillary Clinton in the 2016 United States presidential election.
+Despite being nonpartisan, Woodward was supported by a number of Republican-leaning groups, and she stated her opposition to Hillary Clinton in the 2016 United States presidential election.